 Oysters with Sea Urchin from Hopscotch

-I know that a lot of people will not be a fan of this recommendation, but I would say don’t knock it till you try it.
-I already love oysters, so it was an easy win for me, but my wife doesn’t and when she had this she was equally impressed.
-If you have never had Sea Urchin, I would describe it as the Foie Gras of the sea; in that, you don’t want to order it at a cheap place, and when it is good it is magnificent.
-This is a small one bite dish, but it will leave you wanting more after you see how well each element of the dish compliments the others.
+I know that a lot of people will not be a fan of this recommendation, but I would say, “don’t knock it till you try it.”
+I already love oysters, so it was an easy win for me, but my wife doesn’t, and when she had them here she was equally impressed.
+If you have never had Sea Urchin, I’d describe it as the Foie Gras of the sea; in that, you don’t want to order it at a cheap place, and when it is good, it is magnificent.
+This is a small one-bite dish, but it will leave you wanting more after you see how well each element of the dish compliments the others.

 - Recommendation: Sea Urchin, Salmon Roe Oyster

 Since you made it through my unique recommendations, here is a real simple one to end the list with.
 The Tonnarelli Cacio E Pepe pasta from Boot and Shoe Service is as good as it gets for pasta.
-The simple dish is homemade pasta with a light olive oil sauce, cracked pepper and salt, and that is it.
-The beauty comes from how well such a simple dish can taste.
-It is one of the best pasta dishes I have had in recent memory, and at $18 I don’t feel like I overpaid.
+The simple dish is a portion of homemade pasta with a light olive oil sauce, cracked pepper, and salt, and that is it.
+The beauty comes from how good such a simple dish can taste.
+It is one of the best pasta dishes I have had in recent memory, and at $18, I don’t feel like I overpaid.
 Check it out if some of the crazy options on the list didn’t entice you.

 - Recommendation: Tonnarelli Cacio E Pepe Pasta